 Once you purchase an “e-ticket” you will be sent a link & password to view the film.
 The Loft Cinema will be splitting the revenue with the film’s distributor 50/50.
-You can watch The Last Tree for 48 hours after you receive a link via email.
+You can watch the shorts for 1 WEEK after you receive a link via email.
 The film may be watched on your mobile device, computer, and other streaming devices.
 Click here for FAQs on streaming the film.

 The 2020 Sundance Film Festival Shorts Tour “Virtual Edition” is an 82-minute program of 6 short films selected from this year’s Festival.
 Widely considered the premier American showcase for short films and the launching pad for many now-prominent independent filmmakers for more than 30 years, the Sundance Shorts Tour includes fiction, documentary and animation from around the world, giving audiences a taste of what the Festival offers.
 The Festival’s Short Film Program has long been established as a place to discover talented filmmakers, such as past alumni Dee Rees, Taika Waititi, Debra Granick, Wes Anderson, Jill Soloway, Paul Thomas Anderson, Todd Haynes, Lynn Ramsay and many others.